 How are cultures formed?

 As individuals develop from childhood, their surroundings and the people around them influence them in a way that enables them to form certain values as to what is right and what is wrong.
 In today’s society, having people from different backgrounds is commonplace.
 Where a majority of these values overlap is where cultures are formed:

 The strength or weakness of your culture will be a measure of how receptive or resistant to change your employees will be.

 Lean manufacturing as part of your culture

-Only your leaders (formal and informal) can influence the culture of your organization.
-Here are some behaviors that should be present if you are seeking to create a “Lean” culture and some tools that will help in the process:
+Only your leaders (formal and informal) can influence the culture of your manufacturing organization.
+Here are some behaviors that should be present if you are seeking to create a “Lean manufacturing” culture and some tools that will help in the process:

-- Consistency: Leaders should exhibit consistent behaviors that become the norm in the eyes of employees.
+- Consistency: Manufacturing leaders should exhibit consistent behaviors that become the norm in the eyes of employees.
 These behaviors should become expected rituals that employees embrace over time.

 o Tools – Production Control Boards or Hr x Hr / SQDC Board Reviews / Standard Work

 - Discipline: Having the habit of establishing meaningful metrics that measure performance, and the ability to identify countermeasures, implement them, and see thru the elimination of the abnormality.
-Also, staying committed to the Lean principle of continuously improving.
+Also, staying committed to the Lean manufacturing principle of continuously improving.

 o Tools – A3 Problem Solving / Follow Up

 - Engagement: Displaying leadership principles that create an environment of trust and respect.

 o Tool – A firm commitment to teaching and coaching employees and challenging the status quo.
 Among the leadership principles I recommend are these.

-- Clarity: Employees are more prone to embracing change if they are kept informed, their opinions considered, and understand what the objective is.
+- Clarity: Employees in manufacturing are more prone to embracing change if they are kept informed, their opinions considered, and understand what the objective is.
 Especially, if you answer the question “What’s in it for me?”

 o Tool – All hands-on meetings / Strategic Planning